Local Citations – A Complete Guide For Local SEO

 Facebook Reviews and Engagement also contribute to Local SEO Rankings, and their reviews can also be featured on GMB Listings…

-It’s also common for Facebook users to ask for Recommendations, which can be a free and User-Generated source of referrals for local business…
+It’s also common for Facebook users to ask for recommendations, which can be a free and user-generated source of referrals for local business.

 Pro Tip: